 Do you know of anyone who is like this?
 Who calls themselves a Christian only by name, but it does not affect the way they live?
-Maybe it was you?
+Maybe it was you at one point?

 Writing to the Ephesians Paul says: Ephesians 4 7 But to each one of us grace was given according to the measure of Christ’s gift.

 How much grace is that?
 If god spared not his own son, but delivered him up for us, how much more shall he not freely give us all things?
 Every one of us has received this grace according to the measure of Christ’s gift.

 8 Therefore He says: “When He ascended on high, He led captivity captive, And gave gifts to men.”
 9 (Now this, “He ascended”—what does it mean but that He also first descended into the lower parts of the earth?
 10 He who descended is also the One who ascended far above all the heavens, that He might fill all things.)